Catacombs of Marcellinus and Peter

 The Catacombs of Marcellinus and Peter are found approximately three kilometers from southeast Rome and the ancient Via Labicana, and date to the 4th century AD.
 The catacombs were named in reference to the Christian martyrs Marcellinus and Peter who may have been buried there according to legend, near the body of St. Tiburtius.

 During excavations performed from 2004 to 2010, an estimated 20,000 skeletons were discovered in these catacombs; the skeletons were buried in loculi (individually buried within a niche), arcosolia (a burial under an arched recess), or cubicala (individuals grouped together into a burial chamber).
 The catacombs "cover 3 hectares with 4.5 kilometers of subterranean galleries on three different levels".

 Within the catacombs is a variety of frescoes representative of pagan and Christian traditions and a few small artifacts.
 The significance of the pieces of art can be traced to the time period they were commissioned and some possible influence from the inhabitants of the catacombs.

 Wall paintings

 The fourth-century catacomb of Marcellinus and Peter contains a mixture of pagan and Christian imagery (both old and new testament).
 One room located within the catacomb, labeled as room 79, depicts imagery that demonstrates this mixture.
-A few of the images are Peter striking water from a rock, Orpheus playing a lyre, the raising of Lazarus, and Daniel in the lion's den.
+A few of the images are Moses striking water from a rock, Orpheus/King David playing a lyre, the raising of Lazarus, and Daniel in the lion's den.
 Another room within the catacomb, room 66, contains paintings of athletes.

 These examples of the intermingling of different types of images provide evidence about the shift towards Christian imagery.
 Also found within the catacomb of Marcellinus and Peter was a gold glass disk fragment depicting controversial Jewish and Christian imagery.
 The disk fragment is decorated with a tomb with a freestanding column on either side and a menorah located in its front.